mwpb/basic-concepts-of-enriched-category-theory/README.md

-# basic-concepts-of-enriched-category-theory
+# Basic concepts of enriched category theory

- Note on the revised edition of the book of Kelly.
+Notes on the revised edition of the book of Kelly.